citp/privacy-policy-historical/v/vi/vir/virtualteen.org.md

 Members and visitors of the site are responsible for creating reasonably secure passwords when changing account information or registering as well as keeping their password private.

-## III.
-Private Messaging
+## III.Private Messaging

 Private messages work like email, but are limited to registered members of Virtual Teen Forums.
 The forum rules and terms of service apply to the private messaging system.
 In order for the rules to be enforced, if an administrator has reasonable suspicion that a member is violating a rule through the private messaging system, an audit of that member's private messages may be conducted.

 ## IV.
 Visitor/Member Options